 DESCRIPTION WEIGHTING

 Paragraphs (2 - illustration and argument) 10%

 Reading assignments (3) 5%

 Grammar quiz 10%

 Summary assignments (2) 10%

 Essay (compare/contrast, cause/effect or argument) 20%

 Research-Essay including proposal (2.5%), bibliography (2.5%) and oral presentation (5%) 25%

 In-class final essay 20%

-If you have a concern about a grade you have received for an evaluation, please come and see 100%

 If you have a concern about a grade you have received for an evaluation, please come and see me as soon as possible.
+Refer to the Grade Review and Appeals policy for more information.
+100%

-Refer to the Grade Review and Appeals policy for more information. http://camosun.ca/about/policies/education-academic/e-1-programming-and-instruction/e-1.14.pdf
+me as soon as possible.
+Refer to the Grade Review and Appeals policy for more information http://camosun.ca/about/policies/education-academic/e-1-programming-and-instruction/e-1.14.pdf